Mi3kka/achievement-viewer/README.md

 The initial goal of this project was to create a prototype focused on interaction and UI design using tools suchs as Figma, Adobe XD or Sketch.

-I however decided to take it a step further and create a functional front end web application that would allow me to showcase the prototype with full functionality instead of just static images and mockups.
-This would allow me to demonstrate the application's UI and interaction far more effectively.
+However, we decided to take it a step further and create a functional front end web application that would allow us to showcase the prototype with full functionality instead of just static images and mockups.
+This would allow us to demonstrate the application's UI and interaction far more effectively.

 ## 🖥️ Access the web application